EXPLAINER: Trump’s failing, monthlong fight against election

 Trump’s campaign filed a similar lawsuit in federal court Wednesday.
 Two other lawsuits filed by conservatives are still pending with the Wisconsin Supreme Court.
 Powell has also filed a lawsuit seeking an order to decertify the election results in the state.

-Associated Press writers Scott Bauer in Madison, Wis., David Eggert in Lansing, Mich., and Jacques Billeaud in Phoenix contributed to this report.
+Associated Press writers Scott Bauer in Madison, Wis., David Eggert in Lansing, Mich., Jacques Billeaud in Phoenix; and Ed White in Detroit contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.